gebuh/team-74-capstone/README.md

 copy

 ## DATASETS
-We have some large datasets and will bump up against github storage limits, check out GLFS - https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage
+Our large datasets will be stored in a google shared drive